Explore how your team can use Hiver.

 In most cases, your helpdesk is a silo

-To achieve integration of your support channels, one of things you could consider is operating via a customer service solution that doesn’t silo information.
+To achieve integration of your support channels, one of the things you could consider is operating via a customer service solution that doesn’t silo information.
 By doing so, regardless of whether you’re receiving emails or live chat messages, they’re all under one roof for your team to manage.

 Hiver's multichannel customer support platform